ssanchezor/GNN-RS/README.md

 ## 5. Running the code <a name='5-running'></a>

-The program is divided into different files:
+The program is divided into different files that can be grouped as:

 #### General:
 | File                                                                                                                                                                            |Description                                                                                                                                    |